youssef-ennouri/Machine_Failure_Prediction_Embedded_AI/README.md

 By using SMOTE, the model detects machine failures accurately.
 The confusion matrix indicates a balance between true positives and false negatives for failure detection.
 Most failures are no longer overlooked.
 The classification report shows improved recall and precision for failure classes.
 The model is more effective at distinguishing between different failure types.

-## 3. Model Deployment on Embedded Target
+### Part 3: Model Deployment on Embedded Target

 ### 3.1 Model Export for Embedded Platform

 After training and validating our predictive model in TensorFlow, we adapted it for deployment on a microcontroller.
-We first converted the model to TensorFlow Lite (TFLite), optimized for systems with limited resources.
+The first step was converting the model to TensorFlow Lite (TFLite), optimized for resource-limited systems.

 ```
 # Convert the model to TFLite format